nspo/pybarsys/README.md

 # pybarsys
 A beverage shopping system for bars of small private organizations

+# Features
+* Responsive main interface and admin interface
+* Products that are sorted into categories and can be purchased by all users in the main interface (e.g. on a tablet, phones or PCs)
+* Detailed information about every purchase
+* Creation of invoices for unbilled purchases
+* Creation of users (dependants/"friends") who do not pay themselves, but for whose purchases some other user is responsible
+* Automatical mailing of
+  * invoices
+  * payment reminders
+  * purchase notifications for dependants
+* Management of payments from and to user accounts
+* Configurable statistical displays on main page
+* Statistics in admin interface
+* Automatical changes of product attributes: set "happy hour prices" etc. once by creating a `product autochange set` and apply them with one single click
+* Free items
+  * Users can choose to "donate" products to all other users so that they can be purchased for no cost
+  * Useful for birthday events etc.

 # Installation
 1. Download pybarsys into e.g. /var/www/pybarsys
 2. Setup virtualenv